weather-bot/WxKitty/README.md

 For more detail about line bot, can visit https://developers.line.me/

-### How to test
+### How to test in bot

-There is a `dev` branch which syncs to a test line bot.

-Please PR to `dev` then test the bot and check the new patch is fine.

 Test bot(line) link: https://line.me/R/ti/p/pOGQWj-4j-

+Steps:

+1. add the test line bot above as friend
+2. send a PR
+3. ask @tigercosmos to help you call the bot

+For user IDs in white list, create comment `bot try` in PR.

 ### Heroku